Skip to content

 Keratoconus and Pregnancy: How Hormones Affect Your Vision

 Is there a connection between keratoconus and pregnancy?
 Does it affect the baby?
 Can pregnancy itself cause keratoconus?
-These questions come up often, especially from women already diagnosed with keratoconus who naturally worry about how the changes of pregnancy might affect their eyes.
-The answers below are evidence-based, careful, and intended to be reassuring for women planning to start a family while living with keratoconus.
+We hear these questions often — usually from women already diagnosed with keratoconus who naturally worry about how the changes of pregnancy might affect their eyes.
+The answers below are evidence-based and careful, and they should reassure you if you're planning to start a family while living with keratoconus.

 Is There a Link Between Keratoconus and Pregnancy?

-Pregnancy is one of the most demanding seasons of a woman's life — nausea, joint pain, hemorrhoids, and many other changes are part of bringing a child into the world.
-When it comes to keratoconus and pregnancy, the cornea responds to hormonal shifts much like other corneal conditions.
+Pregnancy is one of the most demanding seasons of a woman's life.
+Nausea, joint pain, hemorrhoids — the changes that come with bringing a child into the world touch almost every part of the body, and the eyes are no exception.
+Where keratoconus and pregnancy meet, the cornea responds to hormonal shifts much as it does in other corneal conditions.
 If keratoconus is silent or undiagnosed, pregnancy may unmask it.
 If you already carry the diagnosis, the changes can be more noticeable.
-None of this is cause for alarm — read on for what to expect, what causes it, and how to manage it well.
+None of this is cause for alarm — below you'll find what to expect, what causes it, and how to manage it well.

 Keratoconus and Pregnancy: The Changes That Can Occur

-Pre-eclampsia, characterised by high blood pressure and proteinuria from around the 20th week of pregnancy, can cause visual symptoms — temporary vision loss, light sensitivity, flashes, and blurred vision.
+The first is eclampsia, or pregnancy-related seizures.
+Its precursor, pre-eclampsia — marked by high blood pressure and proteinuria from around the 20th week of pregnancy — can cause visual symptoms including temporary vision loss, light sensitivity, flashes, and blurred vision.

-When it comes specifically to keratoconus, there are two patient groups:
+When it comes specifically to keratoconus, patients fall into two groups.

-1. Women with subclinical or undiagnosed keratoconus: keratoconus is already present but has not been diagnosed or has not produced symptoms.
-Most of the time there is little or only very mild change, with disease typically becoming visible in the later months of pregnancy.
+The first group is women with subclinical or undiagnosed keratoconus — the disease is already present but has not been diagnosed or has not produced symptoms.
+Most of the time there is little or only very mild change, and when the disease does become visible, it is typically in the later months of pregnancy.

-2. Women already diagnosed with keratoconus, particularly at more advanced stages: progression can become noticeable in the later months.
+The second group is women already diagnosed with keratoconus, particularly at more advanced stages.
+Here, progression can become noticeable in the later months.
 There is no need to panic — appropriate monitoring and treatment are available, and we will walk through them.

-- Increased oestrogen: oestrogen levels rise dramatically during pregnancy, which itself influences the cornea — most notably in the seventh and eighth months.
+• Increased oestrogen: oestrogen levels rise dramatically during pregnancy, and that rise influences the cornea directly — most notably in the seventh and eighth months.
 Why does oestrogen affect the cornea?

-Oestrogen softens connective tissue to facilitate childbirth, but it also softens the cornea.
+Because oestrogen softens connective tissue to facilitate childbirth — and the cornea is softened along with it.
 In a patient with pre-existing keratoconus, this can amplify progression.

 Who Is at Risk for Keratoconus Changes During Pregnancy?